maralbek/Tauris_project/README.md

 ## 📩 Contact

-For questions, collaborations, or feedback, please reach out to **[Your Email]** or open an issue on this repository.
+For questions, collaborations, or feedback, please reach out to **[maralbek.zeinullin[at]gmail]** or open an issue on this repository.

 ---